Below are the steps you must take to have courses from a study abroad program evaluated for the degree at the University of Puget Sound:

 You must have all majors, minors, and interdisciplinary emphases that you plan to complete on your academic record.
 (You can declare or change your academic plans at the Academic Advising Office in Howarth 114.
-Please also refer to their website: www.pugetsound.edu/academics/advising--registrar/declare-major-select-advisor.)
+Please also refer to the Academic Advising website.)
 If you are unsure whether or not you will be able to complete a second major or a minor, you can drop the major or minor at a later date.
 In order to receive an accurate evaluation of study abroad courses, you will need your academic plan entered in into PeopleSoft on your Advisement Report.

 Office of the Registrar